15 Days of Panic: You Received FDA Form 483 Warning Letter, Now What?

 What is an FDA Form 483 Observation Letter?

-The FDA issues a Form 483 at the conclusion of an FDA inspection when the investigators have observed conditions that, in their judgment, may constitute significant problems with your facility or equipment, the processes and controls you have in place, the products themselves, the practices of your employees, or your records.
+The FDA issues a FDA Form 483 at the conclusion of an FDA inspection when the investigators have observed conditions that, in their judgment, may constitute significant problems with your facility or equipment, the processes and controls you have in place, the products themselves, the practices of your employees, or your records.

 Responding to a 483: Planning for Success

-Simply look at the 483 as an opportunity to learn from your mistakes and improve your processes by responding and correcting the observed conditions.
+Simply look at the FDA 483 as an opportunity to learn from your mistakes and improve your processes by responding and correcting the observed conditions.
 It's just someone else looking at your processes from the outside and saying, "Hey, look at this issue and make the necessary corrections."

 Now that you are calm, make sure you understand the observations.
-You can't make corrections unless you are clear on the underlying reasons for the observations in the 483.
+You can't make corrections unless you are clear on the underlying reasons for the observations in the FDA 483.

 Assessing your 483 Observations